Innovation

 By the end of the programme, the demonstrator you build will enable your business to capitalise on market opportunities or help drive cost competitiveness and have the potential to attract further investment.

-Successful applicants will also have the opportunity to showcase their demonstrator at one of the biggest events in the UK automotive industry’s calendar, Cenex Expo.
+Successful applicants may also have the opportunity to showcase their demonstrator at one of the biggest events in the UK automotive industry’s calendar, Cenex Expo.

 Eligibility